ghostfreeman/volcanolairwebsigh/content/policy/discord-code-of-conduct.md

 * Is it obvious to the other member why I am contacting them privately?
 If not, should I provide context, such as a public post?
 * Could this message be considered unsolicited spam?
 If so, should you be sending it?

-**The Bottom Line**: Unsolicited DMs are likely Code of Conduct violations, especially with a commercial flavor.
+**The Bottom Line**: Unsolicited DMs are likely Code of Conduct violations, especially with a commercial or harassing flavor.

 ## Not For Profit (Mostly)